-Reif was a Conducting Fellow at the Tanglewood Music Center in the summers of 2015 and 2016.
-During his time there, he stepped in for Seiji Ozawa to conduct the Seiji Ozawa International Academy Switzerland, and he led the TMC Orchestra in Shostakovich’s 14th Symphony with soprano Dawn Upshaw, baritone Sanford Sylvan and TMC vocalists.
+Reif was assistant conductor at the New World Symphony from 2014 to 2016 and a Conducting Fellow at the Tanglewood Music Center in the summers of 2015 and 2016.
+During his time at Tanglewood, he stepped in for Seiji Ozawa to conduct the Seiji Ozawa International Academy Switzerland, and he led the TMC Orchestra in Shostakovich’s 14th Symphony with soprano Dawn Upshaw, baritone Sanford Sylvan and TMC vocalists.

 Facing an unfamiliar ensemble, Reif lost no time in bringing out the flair and elegant vitality of Beethoven’s score.
 He built up reserves of potential energy in the slow introduction, only to unleash them in a taut, hard-driven account of the first movement itself.
 He shaped the slow movement sleekly but tenderly, and brought explosive vigor without bluster to the scherzo.
 The finale, tightly coiled yet moving forward with an almost improvisatory sense of freedom, was the capper to a thoroughly dynamic performance.
 No doubt about it, Reif is a remarkable talent.Joshua Kosman